Two worlds

 The Classical Cue: A Joy to Build

-This part was pure fun—leaning into my classical training:
+This was pure fun, leaning into my classical training:

-• An A–B–C–A structure built on a variation of the cycle of fifths
+• A–B–C–A structure built on a variation of the cycle of fifths

-• Developed a violin-led theme and end on a warm major chord
+• Introduce a violin-led theme ending on a warm major chord

 • No harpsichord.
 You’re welcome.